-The Lender will collect monthly payments from those borrowers who are obligated to do so under Notes which are amortized promissory notes (or Lender will use a qualified loan collection company procured according to HOME guidelines to collect payments).
+The Lender will collect monthly payments from those borrowers who are obligated to do so under Notes which are amortized promissory notes (or Lender will use \\\\\ loan collection Company to collect payments).
 Late fees will be charged for payments received after the assigned monthly due date.